Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

 This second alternative (above) redirects the text output of SPICE to another file, called `example.txt`, where it can be viewed or printed.
 This option corresponds to the last step in the development cycle listed earlier.
-It is recommended by this author that you use this technique of \"redirection\" to a text file only after you\'ve proven your example circuit netlist to work well, so that you don\'t waste time invoking a text editor just to see the output during the stages of \"debugging.\"
+It is recommended by this author that you use this technique of \"redirection\" to a text file only after you've proven your example circuit netlist to work well, so that you don't waste time invoking a text editor just to see the output during the stages of \"debugging.\"

 Once you have a SPICE output stored in a `.txt` file, you can use a text editor or (better yet!) a word processor to edit the output, deleting any unnecessary banners and messages, even specifying alternative fonts to highlight the headings and/or data for a more polished appearance.
 Then, of course, you can print the output to paper if you so desire.
 Being that the direct SPICE output is plain ASCII text, such a file will be universally interpretable on any computer whether SPICE is installed on it or not.
 Also, the plain text format ensures that the file will be very small compared to the graphic screen-shot files generated by \"point-and-click\" simulators.

 The netlist file format required by SPICE is quite simple.
 A netlist file is nothing more than a plain ASCII text file containing multiple lines of text, each line describing either a circuit component or special SPICE command.
-Circuit architecture is specified by assigning numbers to each component\'s connection points in each line, connections between components designated by common numbers.
+Circuit architecture is specified by assigning numbers to each component's connection points in each line, connections between components designated by common numbers.
 Examine the following example circuit diagram and its corresponding SPICE file.
 Please bear in mind that the circuit diagram exists only to make the simulation easier for human beings to understand.
 SPICE only understands netlists:

 ![](media/01004.png){ #fig:01004 width=75% }